By appointment only; please call (708)...

 The Township has an audit completed each year in compliance with state statutes in order to confirm that the Township has adhered to general accepted accounting principles and to compare actual results to the budget.
-The Township received its fifth Certificate of Achievement for Excellence in Financial Reporting for its Comprehensive Annual Financial Report (CAFR) for the year ending March 31, 2011.
-The Township will submit its CAFR for the year ending March 31, 2012 for this certificate with the GFOA.
+The Township received its ninth Certificate of Achievement for Excellence in Financial Reporting for its Comprehensive Annual Financial Report (CAFR) for the year ending March 31, 2015.

 Salaries and Compensation

 In 2011, the Illinois Legislature passed Illinois Statute 97-0609, to be effective January 1, 2012, which amended the Illinois Open Meetings Act.
 This legislation requires that all IMRF employers post the total compensation package for employees whose compensation package exceeds $75,000 per year, within six (6) business days of the approval of its budget.
 To comply with this legislation and to be fully transparent, the Township Board has elected to post the salaries along with other benefits such as IMRF and health insurance for all budgeted positions, including elected officials, on the Township website.

 If you have any questions or would like more information on the Township's finances, please contact Finance Director Jack Norton by email or by phone at 708.383.8005.